7 simple ways to optimize your immune system

 That’s not to say that you can prevent or treat every serious condition by behavior alone—but you will certainly stack the odds in your favor if you do.
 Here’s what we recommend:

-Don’t overmedicate.
-Medication is one of our most important social advances; we have significantly lengthened the human life span with our ability to treat, cure, and prevent disease.
+Medication is one of our most important social advances.
+We have significantly lengthened the human life span with our ability to treat, cure, and prevent disease.
 That said, overmedicating can be counterproductive, as it has the potential to mess with your immune function (overriding it, in effect).

-Though we can’t give guidelines for this because every person’s case is unique, we do recommend that you discuss your medication and supplementation regimen with all of your doctors—and this also goes for any over-the-counter medications and supplements you take regularly.
+Though we can’t give guidelines for this because every person’s case is unique, we do recommend that you discuss your medication and supplementation regimen with all of your doctors.
+This also goes for any over-the-counter medications and supplements you take regularly.

-Get your vaccines.
 Stay up to date, and get an annual flu shot.
-The flu increases overall inflammation, and research suggests that getting an annual flu shot for 10 years, from ages 50 to 60, decreases heart attacks and strokes by 50 percent and death in this age group by 25 percent, probably by decreasing the inflammation that accompanies the flu, and the plaque breakage that inflammation causes.
+The flu increases overall inflammation, and research suggests that getting an annual flu shot decreases the risk of heart attack, stroke, and heart-related death, probably by decreasing the inflammation that accompanies the flu and the plaque breakage that inflammation causes.

-The vaccine for COVID-19 prevention must be added to prevent heart attacks, strokes, memory loss, and kidney disease that may result from COVID-19 inflammation.
-Taking a multivitamin for several weeks and getting great sleep for several days prior to a flu shot may help boost the flu shot’s success in protecting you from the influenza viruses.
+The COVID vaccine must be added to prevent heart attacks, strokes, memory loss, and kidney disease that may result from COVID inflammation.
+Getting great sleep for several days prior to a flu shot may help boost the flu shot’s success in protecting you from the influenza virus.

-Take time for you.
-One of the major threats to your immune system is chronic stress; the cascade of hormonal responses it causes weakens your immune function over time.
+One of the major threats to your immune system is chronic stress.
+The cascade of hormonal responses it causes weakens your immune function over time.
 Chronic stress can lead to a buildup of cytokines, which, while fighting infection, can also hurt your own cells in the process.
 And yet, in some circles, “self-care” is an eight-letter four-letter word.

 Think of it this way: If you don’t take time to care for yourself, you won’t be around long enough to be with the people you really want to help and be with anyway.

-While there’s no such thing as total stress relief (after all, stress is simply a byproduct of living a fulfilling and challenging life), there are ways to self-engineer the effects that negative and chronic stress can have on your body.
+There’s no such thing as total stress relief.
+(After all, stress is simply a byproduct of living a fulfilling and challenging life.)
+But there are ways to self-engineer the effects that negative and chronic stress can have on your body.
 These include meditating, practicing deep breathing, maintaining positive social connections, and getting at least 6.5 hours of quality sleep every night.

 Excerpted and adapted from the book The Great Age Reboot, by Michael F. Roizen, MD with Peter Linneman, Ph.D. and Albert Ratner.
 Copyright © 2022 by Michael F. Roizen, MD.
 Reprinted by permission from National Geographic.